Egida/rust_DDOS_attacker/releases/windows/README.md

-# Sorry But Windows exe does not exist
+# Sorry but Windows exe does not exist

 ## what should I do?
 try this